9th Grade English: World Literature (Two semester course)

 Participation in the performing arts is a way for students to learn about themselves and others; to become more human by experiencing and sharing human interaction through artistic endeavors; to value creativity and the creative mind; to develop an understanding of the styles, language, and structure of the performing arts; to understand the contribution of the performing arts to societies; and to develop commitment, responsibility, sensitivity, esteem, and pride through performance.

-Career and Technology (there is a $5.00 materials fee per student for participation in each CTE/Forestry and Art Classes)
+Career and Technology (there is a $5.00 materials fee per student for participation in each CTE Forestry Classes)

 CERT (One semester course)